patzsantos/e-portfolio-uoeo/oop_unit1.md

 -Define a Python class.<br>
 -Define a variety of data types to variables in a Python program and adapt the access modifier applied to each.<br>_

-This unit will give exposure to the fundamental building blocks of a Python program, upon which advanced features of the programming language will be built in later weeks.<br>

 ## e-Portfolio Activities